-Impairment assessment is done for each product based on value in use.
+Impairment assessment is done for each product based on value

-Measurement of value of intangible assets involves significant judgments and estimates in the Company's annual impairment assessment.
+Measurement of value of intangible assets involves significant |. judgments and estimates in the Company's annual impairment assessment.
 The significance and magnitude is in relation to the costs capitalised and likelihood of obtaining product registration/ developing new hybrid seeds.
 We identified the measurement of value of intangible assets as a key audit matter.

-Our audit procedures in respect of impairment testing of other intangible assets and intangible assets under development included the following:
+The carrying amount of the intangible assets and intangible assets | Our audit procedures in respect of impairment testing of other included the following:

-- Obtaining an understanding of the Company's process of determining likelihood of obtaining product registration and technical feasibility of hybrid seeds under development, future benefits expected from each product registration and hybrid seeds including intangibles under development using discounted future cash flows; - Comparing the Company's assessment with the past trends; - Assessing the discounted cash flow model; - Evaluating the assumptions and methodologies used by the Company; and - Focusing on the adequacy of the Company's disclosures on key assumptions used for impairment testing of intangible assets and intangible assets under development.
+- Obtaining an understanding of the Company's process of determining likelihood of obtaining product registration and technical feasibility of hybrid seeds under development. future benefits expected from each product registration and hybrid seeds including intangibles under development using discounted future cash flows; - Comparing the Company's assessment with the past trends; - Assessing the discounted cash flow model; - Evaluating the assumptions and methodologies used by the Company: and - Focusing on the adequacy of the Company's disclosures on key assumptions used for impairment testing of intangible assets and intangible assets under development.